decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 <img src="/images/editor/on_counter_change.png" width="300"/>

+On a condition, you can check if the value of the counter is

+- Greater than a given value
+- Lower than a given value
+- Equal to a given value

+{{< hint info >}}
+**💡 Tip**: To check for greater or equal, you can add two conditions to the trigger event, using the AND option.

+To make an action occur only once when passing a threshold, and not repeat on every increment after that, combine the counter with a **State** component.
+Set the State to "Done" whenever you reach the desired value, and add a condition to check this state on the trigger event.
+{{< /hint >}}

 ## Using smart items on VS Studio

 Smart items work out of the box on the [Web Editor]({{< ref "/content/creator/sdk7/web-editor/web-editor.md" >}}).
+They also work out of the box with fresh new scenes in the Desktop [Decentraland Editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md" >}}).

-To use smart items on the Desktop [Decentraland Editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md" >}}), you may need to make minor adjustments.
-New scenes built from a fresh template already include everything necessary to use smart items, also scenes exported from the Web Editor.
-Older scenes, or scenes built based on an older example may need the following:
+If using smart items on an older scene in the Desktop Decentraland Editor, or a scene built based on an older example, you may need to do the following adjustments:

 1. Install the library `@dcl/asset-packs`.
 See [Manage Dependencies]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md" >}}) for how to install libraries in a project.